 Mike Cassity spent three seasons at defensive coordinator at Illinois under head coach Ron Turner.
 Cassity brought a fire and confidence to an Illinois defense that made one of the most impressive about-faces in the country.
-After two seasons as cornerbacks coach, which yielded a second-round NFL draft pick in cornerback Eugene Wilson, Cassity will now move to tutor the safeties in addition to his coordinating duties in year three with the Illini.
+After two seasons as cornerbacks coach, which yielded a second-round NFL draft pick in cornerback Eugene Wilson, Cassity moved to tutor the safeties in addition to his coordinating duties in year three with the Illini.

 A 27-year veteran of the business, Cassity came to Illinois from Oklahoma State where he served as defensive coordinator for the Cowboys.
 In 2000, OSU held national champion Oklahoma to only 12 points, the lowest scoring total for the Sooners in two years, and Cassity?s defense held opponents to only 126 rushing yards per game.
 The 1999 season ended with the Cowboys ranked ninth in total defense.
 While at East Carolina in 1991, the Pirates had a No. 9 national ranking following an 11-1 season and Peach Bowl victory; their only loss was to Illinois.
 While at Western Kentucky, Cassity?s defenses were ranked in the Top-10 nationally in Division I-AA.